lucee/lucee-docs/docs/04.guides/13.Various/01.system-properties/page.md

 REM Set Simple whitespace management set "LUCEE_CFML_WRITER=white-space"
 ```

+If you have installed **Tomcat as service in Windows**, the service wrapper launches Java directly without using script files.

+In this case you can alternatively add the *Environment Variables* by running the following Tomcat service update command in a terminal window:
+`path-to-lucee-installation\tomcat\bin\tomcat9.exe //US//NameOfYourTomcatService --Environment=key1=value1;key2=...`

 **For Linux:** Create a shell script at  *path-to-lucee-installation\tomcat\bin\setenv.sh* with the following content: